Lorenzov1999/Image-Recoloring-with-UNet-autoencoder/README.md

 This repository contains the final project for the *Neural Networks and Deep Learning* course, AY 2022/23.

+<br><br>

+## Bibliography

+* L. A. Gatys, A. S. Ecker, and M. Bethge, **"Image style transfer using convolutional neural networks"**, in 2016 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pp. 2414–2423, 2016
+* L. A. Gatys, M. Bethge, A. Hertzmann, and E. Shechtman, **"Preserving color in neural artistic style transfer"**, arXiv preprint arXiv:1606.05897, 2016
+* X. Huang and S. Belongie, **"Arbitrary style transfer in real-time with adaptive instance normalization"**, in ICCV, 2017

 ***

 <h6 align="center">repository by Lorenzo Valentini</h6>